SystemsApproach/ops/intro.rst

   adopting a bundled solution, understanding all the trade-offs being made under the covers will help to make a more informed decision.*

+Second, we assume a container-based cloud platform.
+An alternative would have been VM-based.
+The main reason for this choice is that containers are rapidly becoming the de facto way to deploy scalable and highly available functionality, and operationalizing such functionality in enterprises is our primary use case.
+Containers are sometimes deployed inside of VMs (rather than directly on physical machines), but in that case, the VMs can be viewed as part of the underlying infrastructure (rather than a service that is offered to users).
+Another way of saying this is that this book focuses on how to operationalize a Platform-as-as-Service (PaaS) rather than a Infrastructure-as-a-Service (IaaS), although later chapters will describe how to introduce VMs as an optional way to provision the underlying infrastructure for that PaaS.

 Finally, the Aether edge cloud we use as an example is similar to many other edge cloud platforms now being promoted as an enabling technology for Internet-of-Things.
 That Kubernetes-based on-prem/edge